 Your individual Race Bib with ChronoSystems “B” tag timing device and Event Athlete Gift.
 Race numbers must be attached to the front of the clothing on race day so course officials can determine which race the athlete is participating.
 Safety pins for attachment are provided.

-What is the typical weather for a race day in June?
+What is the typical weather for race day?

 Is medical support available?